 The Atlas Mountains offer breathtaking landscapes, remote Berber villages, and historic Kasbahs.
-Explore a traditional way of life and sublime scenery well off the regular tourist trail.
+Explore a traditional way of life and sublime scenery well off the beaten path.

 Beneath mountains capped with snow, rivers cut an oasis of life through dramatic red rock canyons.

-Women tend to fields while shepherds escort their nomadic flocks.
-Children play in riverbanks and local markets buzz with Berber life.
+Women tend to the fields while shepherds escort their nomadic flocks.
+Children play in riverbanks, and local markets buzz with Berber life.

 The mountains of North Africa are diverse and rugged.
 The Atlas Mountains in Morocco are no exception.

 Take a wonderful day hike through a dramatic valley.
 Explore surreal red rock canyons.
-Visit evocative ruined Kasbahs immortalized on film.
+Visit evocative ruined Kasbahs immortalised on film.

-The Atlas Mountains have always been the highlight on our trips and many are included on our top places to visit in Morocco.
+The Atlas Mountains have always been a highlight of our trips, and they are among our top places to visit in Morocco.

 The Atlas Mountains are a series of mountain ranges extending for almost 2,500 kilometers (1,600 miles) across North Africa.
 They pass through Morocco, Algeria, and Tunisia, separating the Sahara Desert from the Mediterranean Sea.